microsoft/vscode-wiki/December-Test-Plan.md

 ![image](https://cloud.githubusercontent.com/assets/22350/11761005/3e9a1b4a-a0b2-11e5-8144-812cbc021e16.png)

-If you check out to a branch that doesn't have an upstream link, we assume it is **unpublished**.
-The following UI should show up.
-Clicking it will publish the branch.
+If you check out to a branch that doesn't have an upstream link we assume it is **unpublished**.
+The following UI should show up, and clicking it will publish the branch:

 ![image](https://cloud.githubusercontent.com/assets/22350/11761011/563d6806-a0b2-11e5-9fb4-dadf19755147.png)